jurica29/Hangman/README.md

 ## Frameworks, Libraries & Programs Used

-Grammarly: Used to correct any spell mistakes on readme and app text.
 Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: GitHub is used to store the project's code after being pushed from Git.
-Google Spreadsheets API: Used to storage Search table data.
-Geopy: Used to locate the user's coordinates based on city and country.
-Pandas: Used for data analyse and dataframe creation.
-Tweepy: Used to access the Twitter API with Python.
-Twitter API: Used to interact and get Tweets Data related to user keyword.

 ## Testing and Code validation

-All testing and code validation details are described in a separate file called TESTING.md and can be found [here](TESTING.md).

 ## Project Bugs and Solutions: